Things to Do in the South CaribooA wide variety of activities and events are available all year round for you to enjoy!

 Explore 35 runs with everything from slow cruisers, exceptionally groomed runs, and steep powder filled basins.
 Enjoy 3 new terrain parks and when you need a rest - relax in the day lodge.
 Visit www.skitimothy.com for more information.

 There is also a ski-and-snowboard play park at 108 Mile.
 This family-oriented hill offers three runs, night lights, a handle tow, ski rental and lessons; a great place to learn to ski.
-Its halfpipe is a favourite amongst the snowboarders, and a new tube run offers an exciting alternative.
+A tube run also offers an exciting alternative.